veillette/opticsTextbook/content/Chap07Lasers/Lasers.md

 ## Cavities
 The amplifying medium can completely fill the space between the mirrors as at the top of {numref}`fig.lasercavity`, or there can be space between the amplifier and the mirrors.
 For example, if the amplifier is a gas, it may be enclosed by a glass cylinder.
-The end faces of the cylinder are positioned under the Brewster angle with respect to the axis, as shown in the middle figure of {numref}`fig.lasercavity`, to minimise reflections.
+The end faces of the cylinder are positioned under the Brewster angle with respect to the axis, as shown in the middle figure of {numref}`fig.lasercavity`, to minimize reflections.
 This type of resonator is called a resonator with external mirrors.

 Usually one or both mirrors are convex, as shown in the bottom figure of {numref}`fig.lasercavity`.
 We state without proof that in that case the distance $L$ between the mirrors and the radii of curvature $R_1$ and $R_2$ of the mirrors has to satisfy